Bozhi-Wu/TIFFAlign/README.md

-# TIFFAlign: Manual Alignment Across Imaging Sessions
+# TIFFAlign: Auto Alignment Across Imaging Sessions

-This repository provides a **PyQt5-based GUI** for automatic and manual alignment of one-photon / two-photon imaging sessions (`.sbx` or `.tiff` files).
+This repository provides a **PyQt5-based GUI** for both automatic and manual alignment of one-photon / two-photon imaging sessions (`.sbx` or `.tiff` files).
 It allows interactive adjustment of **x/y shifts, rotation, scaling, and transparency**, and can save aligned data into a single TIFF stack.

 Although many excellent automated motion correction algorithms exist, they are generally optimized for **within-session motion artifacts**.
 When working with **multiple sessions concatenated together**, shifts or rotations often occur between sessions.
 In these cases, we found that a manual **pre-alignment** step produces better results before applying automated motion correction.
 This little GUI was developed to streamline that process.